imagej/imagej.github.io/_pages/plugins/bigstitcher/advanced-stitching.md

 <img src="/media/BigStitcher stitch 0.png" width="600"/>

-If you want to proceed straight to the next steps after calculating the shifts, we offer the same options under {% include bc content='Stitching Wizard|Stitch dataset (expert) ...'%}
+If you want to proceed straight to the next steps after calculating the shifts, we offer the same options under {% include bc path='Stitching Wizard|Stitch dataset (expert) ...'%}

 Advanced pairwise shift calculation
 ===================================